Drug Use, Needle Disposal and Naloxone

 We are committed to supporting community partners in helping individuals who are experiencing opioid addiction issues.

 You may come across needles or sharps disposed of improperly.
 Please remember, sharps may pose a risk of physical harm or serious blood borne infections if handled inappropriately.
-If you choose to dispose of a found object, please follow these safety tips; (maybe APH will allow us to use their video)
+If you choose to dispose of a found object, please follow these safety tips;

 - Touch the object

 - Purposely break or remove the needle from the syringe

 - Use a pair of tongs, pliers or tweezers to pick up the needle or sharp.
 It is best to wear rubber gloves.

 - Pick the needle up by pointing the needle tip down and away from yourself

 - Put the needle in a hard plastic container, like a pop bottle, several millimetres thick with a tight lid and tape the lid shut